redwoodresearch/Gradient-Machine/README.md

 ## Gradient Machine

-This is the code the experiments described in [link to the LW post](https://www.lesswrong.com/posts/7Z3Z3Z3Z3Z3Z3Z3Z3/gradient-machine).
+This is the code for the experiments described in [Programmatic backdoors: DNNs can use SGD to run arbitrary stateful computation](https://www.lesswrong.com/editPost?postId=QNQuWB3hS5FrGp5yZ&key=bc6df3e5e2e9033f12ae6a1c73e063).